ekomsSavior/info_glow/README.md

 ██║██║ ╚████║██║     ╚██████╔╝    ╚██████╔╝███████╗╚██████╔╝╚███╔███╔╝
 ╚═╝╚═╝  ╚═══╝╚═╝      ╚═════╝      ╚═════╝ ╚══════╝ ╚═════╝  ╚══╝╚══╝
 ```
- Info Glow is an OSINT toolkit made for security researchers, ethical hackers, and investigators who love to snoop — ethically, of course.
+ Info Glow is an OSINT toolkit made for security researchers, ethical hackers, and investigators who love to snoop — ethically.
-Built with love by ekoms savior, this tool is cute on the outside, powerful on the inside. 🌸

  Features